jstimpfle/language/README.md

 The blunt programming language
 ==============================

-Blunt is a C-like imperative programming language in development.
-It's meant to be a practical, imperative language with well-defined semantics.
-It has an easy to parse, extensible syntax.
-While blunt affords a few more special words than C has, it is still concise.
+Blunt is a practical C-like imperative programming language in development.
+It tries to improve on C with a cleaned up syntax, better ergonomics, and a more robust compilation model.
+While it affords a few more special words than C has, it is still concise.

-Beyond that, the main feature of the language is extreme minimalism.
+Beyond that, the main feature of the language is extreme minimalism, like C.
 The overarching philosophy is that programs should not be specified using clever syntactical or semantical tricks of the language, since the information encoded in such ways is hard to process (or even access, in the first place) by user-defined code.

 Some support for metaprogramming is offered by expression macros.
 Blunt